haidaraM/ansible-playbook-grapher/README.md

                         Hide the plays that end up with no roles in the graph (after applying the tags filter).
 Only roles at the play level and include_role as tasks are considered (no import_role).
   --include-role-tasks  Include the tasks of the roles in the graph.
 Applied when parsing the playbooks.
-  --only-roles          Only display the roles in the graph (ignoring the tasks) --open-protocol-custom-formats OPEN_PROTOCOL_CUSTOM_FORMATS
+  --only-roles          Only render the roles in the graph (ignoring the tasks).
+  --open-protocol-custom-formats OPEN_PROTOCOL_CUSTOM_FORMATS
                         The custom formats to use as URLs for the nodes in the graph.
 Required if --open-protocol-handler is set to custom.
 You should provide a
                         JSON formatted string like: {"file": "", "folder": ""}.
 Example: If you want to open folders (roles) inside the browser and files